Urmston Grammar: Sixth Form Prospectus

 Do you have a positive attitude towards studying and can you be self-disciplined about revision?
-Are you ready to make more new friends than you have ever had?
+Are you ready to make many new friends?

 If you can answer most of these questions then: we think you are ready to join us on the pathway to success in the very best combination of college and school cultures; the best possible Sixth Form experience.

 Join our ‘learning campus.’
-Students at the Urmston site have access to high-quality facilities, including a Learning Resource Centre for independent learning, ICT suites with free campus wide WiFi and your own state of the art cloud computing facility, a free fitness suite, library, a full size sports hall, astroturf, drama studio/theatre, many new science laboratories and a state of the art music facility, an auditorium in the round and a Training Suite/Conference Facilities.
+Students at the Urmston site have access to high-quality facilities, including a Learning Resource Centre for independent learning, ICT suites, a free fitness suite, reading library, a full size sports hall, astroturf, a drama studio/theatre, many modern science laboratories and a state of the art music facility, an auditorium in the round and a Training Suite/Conference Facilities.

-In addition, we offer the highest level of personal support to all our Sixth Form, we challenge you to find a more committed and caring team of teachers anywhere.
-Our teaching staff are highly qualified and we think they are simply the best.
+In addition, we offer the highest level of personal support to all our Sixth Form; we challenge you to find a more committed and caring team of teachers anywhere.

 There is a strong tradition of students staying on from within the school but approximately 30% of our Lower Sixth Form have entered Urmston Grammar from up to 20 other schools.
-At present there are approximately 300 Sixth Form students.
-We operate a Mentor System to help all new students to settle in quickly.
+At present there are approximately 250 Sixth Form students.
+We operate an induction and transition programme and a Personal Mentoring system to help all students to settle in quickly.